River Valley Conference (Iowa): History

 The River Valley Conference traces its history to 2008, when it was formed as the Cedar Valley Conference.
 That year, the seven original schools left the former Eastern Iowa Hawkeye Conference, which was dissolved.
 Four member schools from the old EIHC — Clear Creek-Amana, Mount Vernon, Solon and Williamsburg — were growing in size and placed in the WaMaC Conference.
 The seven remaining schools joined North Cedar High School, (which had been in the Big East Conference) in forming the new CVC.

 Starting with the 2013-2014 school year, former Big East members Bellevue, Camanche and Northeast were placed in the CVC, along with Cascade and Monticello.
 The events that eventually resulted in the changes began in the early 2010s, when Camanche began petitioning to leave the Big East for the CVC, and CVC member schools denied them admission, citing travel distances.
 The Iowa Department of Education eventually was asked to help resolve the dilemma.
 Not all CVC athletic directors and coaches welcomed the Iowa Department of Education's decision, expressing concerns about travel distances, loss of classroom time and gate receipts for some contests.

 As a result of the changes, the CVC was renamed the River Valley Conference for the 2013-2014 school year.

 In January 2017, Anamosa, a member of the WaMaC Conference, announced it would be joining the RVC, effective in 2018-2019, bringing the league to 14 schools.

 In the late summer of 2021, it was expected that two more WaMaC members – Maquoketa and Dyersville Beckman Catholic – would join the RVC, after both schools announced their intention to leave their current conference.
-When the move takes place for the 2022-2023 school year, North Cedar also will leave for the Tri-Rivers Conference, bringing the league total to 15 competitors.
+When the move took place for the 2022-2023 school year, North Cedar also left for the Tri-Rivers Conference, bringing the league total to 15 competitors.

+In the fall of 2025, Alburnett, formerly a member of the Tri-Rivers Conference, joined the River Valley Conference as its 16th member.
+Lisbon followed Alburnett the following year to bring the current conference membership to 17 schools.